existential-engineer/existential-engineer.github.io/_drafts/2020-02-29-Why-Philosophy-I.md

 > To help myself - and, potentially, others - to reflect on what it is we put ourselves through as engineers, and why.
 Searching for connections between nature, our nature, our communities, society and humanity – and our jobs.
 To reflect and, perhaps, even, to understand.

 Fundamentally, philosophy is concerned with doing good by the community.
 We as engineers are associated with many communities, and it’s up to us to reflect on how deep and wide the goodness of our actions is transmitted.

+Also, one quote I just encountered seems apt:

+> ‘There is nothing in philosophy which could not be said in everyday language.’
+Henri Bergson

+## Papers, please
+Returning to  the foreign travel analogy from above (travel being at this time a largely theoretical concept anyway), I could finish by summarising some basic questions: Am I brave enough?
+Have I the right credentials?
+Let’s see what I can rustle together at this juncture:
+- Curiosity.
+Yes, I’m curious about it all.
+I’m also uncertain about…
+  - what it is we do, as engineers
+  - what, exactly, engineering *is*
+- Openness.
+Although I'm posting this on the internet, I've not until now been confident enough to flag it: the point of this post is to change that
+  - I would also say that I’m embarrassed, without evidence that I should be, at the thought that work colleagues might read this and think I’m an idiot for even trying.
+- I don’t feel ready to enter in a dialogue with others about philosophy
+  - of course, the whole point of philosophy is dialogue, but I fear I wouldn't be able to put my diffuse ideas across very cogently at present.
+  - Still, of course, we always need to take the first steps, so here they are!
+- An engineering degree, and a couple of decades of experience in the field
+- I’ve now read a few books and texts on philosophy
+- I sometimes try to reflect on my (work) experiences
+- I’ve started trying to convert my loose thoughts and observations into writing

+Is that enough?
+It looks like a start, at least.
+Let’s go!

+Did someone bring the map?